 Note that these thresholds are for individuals and normally excludes your principal place of residence.
 Buying in other structures (SMSFs, companies, trusts) will often have lower thresholds or even none at all in some cases.

-This year the biggest change to land tax rates occurred in the June 2019 Queensland Budget with a notable change to the base threshold from $599,999 down to $349,999.
+One of the biggest changes to land tax rates occurred in the June 2019 Queensland Budget with a notable change to the base threshold from $599,999 down to $349,999.
 This means those who have never paid land tax before, may now qualify.
-A quick reminder that we are talking about land value as opposed to the full 'bank' value of your property, so take a deep breath before you call your accountant to check if you now have to find another $1,450 to cover taxes this year.
+A quick reminder that we are talking about land value as opposed to the full 'bank' value of your property, so take a deep breath before you call your accountant to check if you now have to find another $1,450 plus a few extra thousand to cover taxes from here on.

 Apart from Queensland, in the past 12 months slight changes have been made to land tax thresholds in New South Wales, the Australian Capital Territory and South Australia, while no changes were made to Victoria, Tasmania or Western Australia.